-In this research, we conducted molecular dynamics (MD) simulations at a temperature of 298.15 K to investigate the behavior of potassium fluoride (KF) within aqueous solutions of varying concentrations.
-To describe the interatomic potentials between ions and water components, 30 we employed the Optimized Potentials for Liquid Simulations-All Atom (OPLS-AA) force field.
-The simulations were carried out using GROMACS-2020-6^{31,32} under the NPT ensemble, wherein both particle number (N) and pressure were held constant at 1 bar using
+In this research, we conducted molecular dynamics (MD) simulations at a temperature of 298.15 K to investigate the behaviour of potassium fluoride (KF) within aqueous solutions of varying concentrations.
+To describe the interatomic potentials between ions and water components,30 we employed the optimized potentials for liquid simulations-all atom (OPLS-AA) force field.
+The simulations were carried out using GROMACS-2020- $6^{31,32}$ under the NPT ensemble, wherein both particle number (N) and pressure were held constant at 1 bar using

-Parrinello-Rahman pressure coupling33.
-To maintain the temperature at 298.15 K, a Nosé-Hoover thermostat was utilized.
-34,35
+Parrinello-Rahman pressure coupling.33 To maintain the temperature at 298.15 K, a Nosé- -Hoover thermostat was used.^{34,35}

-The simulations were carried out for a total of 108 steps, with each time step set to 0.1 fs, resulting in a simulation time of 100 ns.
-This extended simulation time allowed for a comprehensive exploration of the system's dynamics and behavior.
-For representing water molecules, we employed the widely used SPC/E model36, known for its accuracy in reproducing numerous solution properties.
+The simulations were carried out for a total of 10^8 steps, with each time step set to 0.1 fs, resulting in a simulation time of 100 ns.
+This extended simulation time allowed for a comprehensive exploration of the system's dynamics and behaviour.
+For representing water molecules, we employed the widely used SPC/E model,36 known for its accuracy in reproducing numerous solution properties.

-The interaction between ions and water molecules was depicted through Coulombic interactions and a short-range Lennard-Jones (LJ) potential,37 with the ions interacting selectively with oxygen or hydrogen atoms within the water molecules.
-The main objective of this study is to gain insights into the behavior and properties of potassium fluoride within an aqueous solution.
-Through our simulations, we computed the radial distribution functions (RDFs) for different ion pairs, uncovering the microstructural characteristics of the solutions.
-Furthermore, we determined hydration numbers by integrating the RDFs.
-Additionally, we evaluated the dynamic and dielectric properties of different components by modeling the selfdiffusion coefficient and relative permittivity (ε).
-These simulations provided a comprehensive understanding of the interatomic interactions and dynamics within the system, shedding light on the structural, dynamical, and dielectric properties of the potassium fluoride solution.
+The interaction between ions and water molecules was depicted through Coulombic interactions and a short-range Lennard-Jones (LJ) potential,37 with the ions interacting select-ively with oxygen or hydrogen atoms within the water molecules, Table I. The main aim of this study is to gain insights into the behaviour and properties of potassium fluoride within an aqueous solution.
+Through our simulations we computed the radial distribution functions (RDFs) for different ion pairs, uncovering the microstructural characteristics of the solutions.
+Furthermore, we determined the hydration numbers by integrating the RDFs.
+Additionally, we evaluated the dynamic and dielectric properties of different components by modelling the self-diffusion coefficient and relative permittivity (ε).
+These simulations provided a comprehensive understanding of the interactomic interactions and dynamics within the system, shedding light on the structural, dynamical and dielectric properties of the potassium fluoride solution.